jsarni/CaraML/README.md

 ## Presentation

-  CaraMl is a Scala Spark framework for distributed Machine Learning programs in the simplest possible way.
-No need to write hundreds or thousands lines code, just discribing pipline of models and/or transformations.
-We can call this the "Machine Learning as Code"
+  CaraMl is a Scala Spark framework for distributed Machine Learning programs, using the Spark MLlib in the simplest possible way.
+No need to write hundreds or thousands lines code, just discribing pipline of models and/or transformations. the purpose is to do "Machine Learning as Code"